-This winter has been very hard on the bees.
-It is very confusing to the bees to have the temperatures continually changing up and down.
-They want to sleep in the cold and when it warms up they start to eat and we consume all their winter stores.
+This winter as cold as it was didn’t effect the hives in the yard very much.
+It is however very confusing to the bees to have the temperatures continually changing .
+They want to sleep in the cold and when it warms up they start to eat and will consume lots of stored food.